atomone-hub/atomone/x/gov/README.md

-Once a proposal is submitted, if `Proposal.TotalDeposit < ActiveParam.MinDeposit`, Atone holders can send `MsgDeposit` transactions to increase the proposal's deposit.
+Once a proposal is submitted, if `Proposal.TotalDeposit < ActiveParam.MinDeposit`, Atone holders can send `MsgDeposit` transactions to increase the proposal's deposit until the proposal’s total deposit meets the dynamic `MinDeposit`.

-A proposal can only be sumbitted if the proposer deposits at least `ActiveParam.MinDeposit` * `ActiveParam.MinInitialDepositRatio`, where `ActiveParam.MinInitialDepositRatio` must be a valid percentage between 0 and 1.
+If it surpasses the dynamic threshold within the deposit period, the proposal is moved into the voting period immediately.
+Otherwise, the deposit period eventually ends, and if the threshold is never met, the proposal is removed from state and all deposits are burned.
+If however by the time the deposit period ends the `MinDeposit` has been lowered and the proposal now meets the new threshold, the proposal is activated instead of being removed.

 Any deposit from Atone holders (including the proposer) need to be of at least `ActiveParam.MinDeposit` * `ActiveParam.MinDepositRatio`, where `ActiveParam.MinDepositRatio` must be a valid percentage between 0 and 1.

-Generally it is expected that `ActiveParam.MinDepositRatio` <= `ActiveParam.MinInitialDepositRatio`

 ```protobuf reference
 https://github.com/atomone-hub/atomone/blob/b9631ed2e3b781cd82a14316f6086802d8cb4dcf/proto/atomone/gov/v1/tx.proto#L150-L165